Azure/azure-docs-sdk-dotnet/api/overview/azure/eventgrid.md

 ### Sample usage

-The following code authenticates with Azure and publishes a `List` of  `EventGridEvent` event to a topic.
-The topic key and endpoint address can be retrieved from Azure PowerShell:
+The following code authenticates with Azure and publishes a `List` of  `EventGridEvent` events of a custom type (in this example, `Contoso.Items.ItemsReceivedEvent` ) to a topic.
+The topic key and endpoint address used in the sample can be retrieved from Azure PowerShell:

 ```powershell
 $endpoint = (Get-AzureRmEventGridTopic -ResourceGroupName gridResourceGroup -Name <topic-name>).Endpoint